awsdocs/aws-systems-manager-user-guide/doc_source/sysman-manual-agent-install.md

 **To install SSM Agent on Amazon Linux or Amazon Linux 2**

-1. Use one of the following commands to download and run the SSM installer\.
+1. Use one of the following commands to download and run the SSM Agent installer\.

    64\-bit instances: